MarkBiesheuvel/optimizely-labs/fx4/README.md

     - Description: ""
 1. Click on the dropdown under "Environment" and select `Development`
 1. Search for the experiment you created in lab FX2 and add it
-1. Search for the experiment you created in step 23 and add it
+1. Search for the experiment you created in steps 17-22 and add it
 1. Enter `50` in the both field under "Traffic Allocation"
 1. Click on the `Create Exclusion Group` button
 1. Click on the `Save Group` button